chylex/Transparent-Twitch-Chat/README.md

 - Individual badges can be turned off for less clutter
 - Toggle between default purple theme and gray theme
 - Chat header is hidden by default
-- Username colors are brighter
+- Username colors are brighter (broken in newest update)

 ### Tips